yizhouzhao/VRKitchen2.0-Tutorial/docs/source/start/overview.rst

 ################################################################

 Embodied artificial intelligence (EAI) has attracted significant attention, both in advanced deep learning models and algorithms and the rapid development of simulated platforms.
 Many open challenges have been proposed to facilitate EAI research.
-A critical bottleneck in existing simulated platforms is the **limited number of indoor scenes** that support vision-and-language navigation, object interaction, and complex household tasks.
+A critical bottleneck in existing simulated platforms is the **limited number of indoor scenes** that support vision-and-language navigation, object interaction, and complex household tasks :cite:`zhao2021luminous`.

 In this tutoral: :ref:`Tutorial Indoor`, we shall present how to import tens of thousands of room layouts from the original `3D-Front dataset` into `Omniverse` to give a photo-realistic effect for EAI tasks.